M-CreativeLab/jsar-dom/README.md

 # JSAR-DOM

 This project JSAR-DOM is a JavaScript implementation of many Web standards, notably the WHATWG [DOM][], [CSSOM][], [WebXR][] and XSML, for use in Node.js and browser.

-This project is a part of the [JSAR][] project, which is a Web-compatible runtime for integrating XR applications (especially IDP Interactive Digtal Product) into native environments like Unity.
+This project is a part of the [JSAR][], which is a Web-compatible runtime for integrating XR applications (especially Interactive Digtal Product) into native environments like Unity.

 > JSAR-DOM is a fork of [jsdom/jsdom][] project and its children projects with a TypeScript rewrite and added the support for XSML and SCSS.

+> **Interactive Digital Product (IDP)** represents a virtual entity designed to digitally replicate and interactively showcase real-world products in metaverse.
+This representation emphasizes the digital nature of the item, allowing users to engage with it in an interactive manner.
+IDPs serve as dynamic and immersive digital counterparts to physical products, offering a novel and engaging user experience within a virtual environment.

 ## Installation